-The RHI is set to end in 2022, but applications are still open until 31 March 2022 for all eligible technologies and installations.
+The RHI is set to end in 2022, when it will be replaced with the Boiler Upgrade Scheme, but applications are still open until 31 March 2022 for all eligible technologies and installations.

 The Green Homes Grant

-Reports suggest however that the government might reboot the Green Homes Grant, which could be announced in the autumn spending review.
-Confirmation of the timing of the review is expected to be announced in September.
+Reports suggest however that the government might reboot the Green Homes Grant, which could be announced in the autumn Spending Review.

 Heat the Street

 A UK first renewable heating project, Heat the Street will encourage people in Stithians Village in Cornwall to switch to ground source heat pumps.